juj/fbcp-ili9341/README.md

 If the display controller is not one of the tested ones, it may still work if it is similar to one of the existing ones.
 For example, ILI9340 and ILI9341 are practically the same controller.
 You can just try with a specific one to see how it goes.

 If `fbcp-ili9341` does not support your display controller, you will have to write support for it. `fbcp-ili9341` does not have a "generic SPI TFT driver routine" that might work across multiple devices, but needs specific code for each.
 If you have the spec sheet available, you can ask for advice, but please do not request to add support to a display controller "blind", that is not possible.

+#### Does fbcp-ili9341 work with 3-wire SPI displays?

+No, only 4-wire SPI displays work.
+Make sure the display has a Data/Control (DC) GPIO pin to connect.

+#### Does fbcp-ili9341 work with I2C, DPI, MIPI DSI or USB connected displays?

+No. Those are completely different technologies altogether.
+It should be possible to port the driver algorithm to work on I2C however, if someone is interested.

+#### Does fbcp-ili9341 work with touch displays?

+At the moment one cannot utilize the XPT2046/ADS7846 touch controllers while running `fbcp-ili9341`, so touch is mutually incompatible with this driver.
+In order for `fbcp-ili9341` to function, you will need to remove all `dtoverlay`s in `/boot/config.txt` related to touch.

 #### Is it possible to break my display with this driver if I misconfigure something?